collapsed-stacks/startups/questions/3015/android-wear-app-start-up-risk-or-niche-market.md

 - tagged: `market-research`, `android-development`
 - score: 4

-<p>So I've recently purchased an Android Wear and have been getting used to a lot of the features and downloading some of the application available on the app store.
+So I've recently purchased an Android Wear and have been getting used to a lot of the features and downloading some of the application available on the app store.
 One thing that I have noticed is that at the moment, there is a very limited number of apps available for the Android Wear.
-There doesn't seem to been too much competition but I'm not sure if this is due to the product not taking off yet or if there is a genuine opening in the market.</p>
+There doesn't seem to been too much competition but I'm not sure if this is due to the product not taking off yet or if there is a genuine opening in the market.

-<p>I've done some work which Android Mobile Application Development so it shouldn't be too much of a task to start creating Android Wear apps.</p>
+I've done some work which Android Mobile Application Development so it shouldn't be too much of a task to start creating Android Wear apps.

-<p>I've heard of companies and products failing because they jumped on the band wagon too early or too late and I'm very new to this whole "Startup" idea.</p>
+I've heard of companies and products failing because they jumped on the band wagon too early or too late and I'm very new to this whole "Startup" idea.

-<p>What I would like some advise on is;</p>
+What I would like some advise on is;

-<p>1) Would it be a good decision for me to enter into a brand new market.
+1) Would it be a good decision for me to enter into a brand new market.
 Is it better to begin with a market that is more established for a first time start up?
-What are the positive and negatives?</p>
+What are the positive and negatives?

-<p>2) Are there any particular sites or resources of information that can give advise on which markets are currently increasing or declining?</p>
+2) Are there any particular sites or resources of information that can give advise on which markets are currently increasing or declining?

-<p>Any help would be much appreciated. </p>
+Any help would be much appreciated.